Rafase282/MyFCCWiki/Bonfire Where art thou.md

 ```

 ## Explanation:
-We have to create a program that will take an array for the first argument and return the object that matches the properties on the second parameter.
-You will need to be familiar with objects a little bit.
+Create a program that will take two parameters, the first will be an array with objects, and the second will be an object.
+The program needs to check the array of objects and return a new array with all the objects who have the same keys and properties the se second parameter even if the object from the array has those and more.

 ## Hint: 1
-Remember how to check for an element in a double array? `Array[index][subIndex]` That will be the first key.
+You need to divide what you need in parts to make it easier to understand what you actually have to code for.

 ## Hint: 2
-You remember how to access properties using Bracket and dot notation? `Obj[key]` and `Obj.key` You will be using them together the the first hint to access the information.
+You need to check if the object contains the keys from source and the same values.

 ## Hint: 3
-The rest is to check if they are the same and add it to a variable to be returned at the end.
+You can use map, filter, reduce and other methods in combination, also for loops.

 ## My code:

 ```
 function where(collection, source) {
   var arr = [];
-  for (var ob in collection) {
-    if (collection[ob][Object.keys(source)] === source[Object.keys(source)]) {
-      arr.push(collection[ob]);
-    }
-  }
+  var keys = Object.keys(source);
+  // Filter array and remove the ones that do not have the keys from source. arr = collection.filter(function(obj) {
+    //Use the Array method every() instead of a for loop to check for every key from source. return keys.every(function(key) {
+      // Check if the object has the property and the same value. return obj.hasOwnProperty(key) && obj[key] === source[key];
+    });
+  });

   return arr;
 }
 ```

 ## My Code Explanation:
-We first create an empty array, then go through the collection of objects and check if each of them has the same key that we are searching for.
-If they do, then we push them to the array we created.
+Check the comments on the code.

 ## [Go Home](https://github.com/Rafase282/My-FreeCodeCamp-Code/wiki)